thebjorn/yellow-submarine/README.md

 `+layout.server.js` files are meant for caching, not for authentication.
 In particular this means that data you've put into the layout will stay around after the user logs out.

+NOTE: this also applies to data in `event.locals` - it will contain stale data if the user logs out in a different window.

 If you want login information to be displayed in the "app shell", e.g. the user's name, then you need to have separate layout groups for the login and the app shell.

 Otherwise the user information will still be displayed (on the login page) if the user logs out in a different window (or removes the cookie in devtools).